310mc/https-310mc.github.io-tl/source/_posts/climax/minitalk/chiaki_2.md

               You have moments where you say horrid things like they’re nothing, don’t you…?

-              Even if it is pathetic, I plan to keep up the cool act at least for these final days.
+              Even if it is pathetic, I want to keep up the cool act at least for these final days.
 				{% endbubble %}
 			</div>
 			<div data-tab="1b-r" style="display: none">
-            	{% bubble Chiaki %}
+            	{% bubble Chiaki curious %}
               Do you mean that being this way is also cool in itself…?

               You give some great advice.
 As you'd expect from a producer!